-Best photography apps for Android
+Best photo editing apps for Android

 Lightroom Mobile also lets you take photos using the app

 You're able to add photos to Lightroom so long as it's a photo saved on your phone.
 Once you've imported the photo that needs adjusting, just tap on it an the editing menu will open up.
-At the bottom of the screen you'll see a bar that has settings that can be applied with a tap.
-You just need to select the catergory of tool that you want to use from adjusting the look of the photo itself, to cropping it, or adding a gradient.
-This includes white balance, autotone, and black and white mode.
-You can also easily adjust the temperature, tint, contrast and exposure.
+At the bottom of the screen, you'll see a bar that has settings that can be applied with a tap.
+You just need to select the category of tool that you want to use from adjusting the look of the photo itself, to cropping it or adding a gradient.
+This includes white balance, auto tone, and black and white mode.
+You can also easily adjust the temperature, tint, contrast, and exposure.

 Lightroom Mobile also lets you take photos using the app.
 You can shoot in Auto, Professional, or HDR modes.
 Select phones can also capture and edit in RAW.
 There are a ton of features packed into Lightroom's shooting mode from adjusting the ratio, to including a grid when shooting, to geotagging your photos, and plenty more to boot.